History of Nottinghamshire: Political history

 The most interesting historic figure in the Domesday survey of Nottinghamshire is William Peverel (1040 – c.
 1115).
 His fief represents the honour of Nottingham, and in 1068 he was appointed constable of the castle which William the Conqueror had raised at Nottingham.
 The Cliftons of Clifton and the Byrons of Newstead held lands in Nottinghamshire at the time of the Survey.
 Holme Pierrepoint belonged to the Pierrepoints from the time of Edward L; Shelford was the seat of the Stanhopes, and Langar of the Tibetots, afterwards earls of Worcester.
 Archbishop Cranmer was a descendant of the Cranmers of Aslockton near Bingliam.

 The political history of Nottinghamshire centres round the town and castle of Nottingham, which was seized by Robert of Gloucester on behalf of Maud in 1140; captured by John in 1191; surrendered to Henry III by the rebellious barons in 1264; formed an important station of Edward III in the Scottish wars; and in 1397 was the scene of a council where three of the lords appellant were appealed of treason.
 In the Wars of the Roses the county as a whole favoured the Yorkist cause, Nottingham being one of the most useful stations of Edward IV.
 In the Civil War of the 17th century most of the nobility and gentry favoured the Royalist cause, but Nottingham Castle was garrisoned for the parliament, and in 1651 was ordered to be demolished.

 From 1295, the county and town of Nottingham each returned two members to parliament.
 In 1572 East Retford was represented by two members, and in 1672 Newark-upon-Trent also.
-Under the Reform Act of 1832 the county returned four members in two divisions.
-By the act of 1885 it returned four members in four divisions; Newark and East Retford were disfranchised, and Nottingham returned three members in three divisions.
+Under the Reform Act 1832 the county returned four members in two divisions.
+By an act of Parliament of 1885 it returned four members in four divisions; Newark and East Retford were disfranchised, and Nottingham returned three members in three divisions.

 Until 1568, Nottinghamshire was united with Derbyshire under one sheriff, the courts and tourns being held at Nottingham until the reign of Henry III, when with the assizes for both counties they were removed to Derby.
 In the time of Edward I the assizes were again held at Nottingham, where they are held at the present day.
 The Peverel Court, founded before 1113 for the recovery of small debts, had jurisdiction over 127 towns in Nottinghamshire, and was held at Nottingham until 1321, in 1330 at Algarthorpe and in 1790 at Lenton, being finally abolished in 1849.